 Dr. Rebecca Huss-Keeler is a Professor of Early Childhood Education at University of Houston-Clear Lake, Houston, TX.
 She teaches undergraduate and graduate courses in Early Childhood Education.
 She also has taught early childhood education courses at Berry College in Rome, GA and is a ten year veteran kindergarten and early primary grades teacher.
 She has a B.S.
 Ed from Lock Haven University of Pennsylvania with certifications in Early Childhood Education and Elementary Education, a M.A. in Early Childhood Education from George Peabody College for Teachers of Vanderbilt University and a Ph.D. in Early Childhood Education with a concentration in Language and Literacy Development from Georgia State University.
 She serves on the Houston Good Reason Coalition, advisory boards for Alvin Community College and San Jacinto College North and the Martel Awards Committee of the Houston Children’s Museum.
 Nationally, Dr. Huss-Keeler serves as a Peer Reviewer for National Association for the Education of Young Children’s (NAEYC) Associate and Bachelor’s degree program accreditation and is Region 6 representative and board member for the National Association of Early Childhood Teacher Educators (NAECTE).

 Kim Kofron is the Director of Early Childhood Education for Children at Risk.
 She has been in the Early Childhood field for over 25 years working after receiving her Bachelors of Science in Child Development for the University of Illinois.
 She was previously the Executive Director for the Texas Association for the Education of Young Children.
 Ms. Kofron worked in the for-profit child care setting for many years including Teacher, Director, Regional Education Specialist and Manager of Education for a multi-site company across Texas.
 During that time, she received her Master's degree in Early Childhood Special Education from the University of Texas, became a Child Care Health Consultant, and served on the local Austin AEYC and Texas AEYC boards.
 Ms. Kofron served previously on Governor Rick Perry’s Commission on Licensing Standards.

-Jerletha McDonald (Licensed home child care center provider and the owner and director of Kiddie Corner Learning Center)
+Jerletha McDonald (Previous licensed home child care center provider and the CEO of the Arlington DFW Child Care Association)